sopra-fs24-group-42/client/readme_inProgress.md

 ## Roadmap <a id="roadmap"></a>
 //Roadmap: The top 2-3 features that new developers who want to contribute to your project could add.
+At this stage, the following features have not yet been implemented in the frontend:
+* Adding a chat function to allow players to play remotely.
+* Fetching timer data from the server
+* Implementing new roles: sheriff
+* Adding themes/different design overlays

 ## Authors <a id="authors"></a>
 * [Charlotte Model](https://github.com/cmodel1)